|Film Title/Year and Description|

 Its opening Hitchcockian Psycho-like scene showed an unidentified cackling serial killer 'apparently' brutally slashing victim Monica Ranieri (Eva Renzi), the beautiful wife of art gallery owner Alberto Ranieri (Umberto Raho).

-The victim was trapped between two glass doors as she struggled to survive the killer's assault.
-Her perspective was revealed with POV shots, as she pleaded for help from a nearby witness Sam Dalmas (Tony Musante), an American writer living in Rome, who was locked outside the modern art gallery.
+The bloodied victim struggled to survive the black-raincoated killer's assault.
+Her perspective was revealed with POV shots, as she pleaded for help from a nearby witness Sam Dalmas (Tony Musante), an American writer living in Rome, who was trapped between two glass doors outside of the modern art gallery.
+Monica was not killed, but only wounded and she survived the attack.

 One of the weepiest, most melodramatic death scenes occurred in this sequence.
 It featured the untimely, early death of incurable, terminally-ill Jenny Cavalleri Barrett (Ali McGraw) in her hospital room.